Prehab

 Other Pages to Checkout

-- Bruising, swelling, inflammation and/or redness, local pain and/or tenderness, and altered feeling at the site of application
+- You may experience bruising, swelling, inflammation and/or redness, local pain and/or tenderness, and altered feeling at the site of application.

-- In the area(s) where you were treated: damage to the skin from being exposed to cold or heat, darkening or lightening of the skin, and dimples in the skin
+- In treatment area(s), you may experience damage to the skin, skin darkening or lightening, and dimples in the skin.

 References